Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Playing With Poetry/Playing With Poetry.md

 _________________________
 ## 15.

-_"The building is on fire, and our room is getting smoky,_
+_"The building is on fire, and our room is getting smoky..._

-_quick, let us move to the next room, so that we can comfortably resume our slumber."_
+_...quick, let us move to the next room, so that we can comfortably resume our slumber."_

-Meanwhile, the foundations wither under the heat, the supporting beams prepare their collapse, and the Fire begins to reign.
+Meanwhile, the foundations wither under the heat, the supporting beams prepare their collapse, and the Fire ushers in the reign of [[Chaos]].

 _________________________
 ## 16.